rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 To the degree Bitcoin is true, it will feel redemptive, as all truth does.

-### Bitcoin is insufficient

-Consider for a moment just how damaging are the effects of fiat -- from the unhealthy diets to the degenerate art -- the effects are everywhere.
-Perhaps the worst effect is the antihumanism of fiat-funded environmentalists believing we shouldn't have children, that we're polluting the earth and should die out as a species.
-These malthusian views are not only factually wrong but abhorrently evil.

-Bitcoin does not give us an epistemology nor an ethical framework to know that malthusian views are evil.
-Nothing about being a Bitcoiner precludes one from evil antihuman views.

-Bitcoin cannot even give us the framework to determine if Bitcoin is true.
-Bitcoin cannot give us a worldview that understands what truth is, let alone that there exists universal truth.

-Holding onto Bitcoin as if it is salvation, this will lead one astray -- an attachment onto this world that will bring only suffering.
+Deifying Bitcoin as if it is salvation, this will lead one astray -- an attachment onto this world that will bring only suffering.
-Such an attachment
+Such attachment and suffering
  would lead into the same postmodern relativism of our existing secular culture
  (which birthed fiat).
-It would lead inevitably to nihilism.
+It then would lead inevitably to nihilism.

 There is a way out of this inevitable nihilism, and -- interestingly enough --